MuhammadHuzaifaJaved/Flutter-Weather-Prediction-App/README.md

 ## 🙏 Acknowledgments

-- Weather data provided by [Your Weather API Provider]
+- Weather data provided by [https://openweathermap.org/]
 - Icons and animations from various open-source contributors
 - Flutter and Firebase teams for their amazing frameworks